 You probably won’t have to specify what you’re doing or where you’re going, but if required you can mention that you’re going for a yoga course at Parmarth Niketan.
 It’s a very famous ashram, especially in Delhi (North India), and they will very likely just wish you a great time.
 The Heart of Sound course is run as a “yoga tourist” retreat at the ashram, but no one in immigration would recognize that name, so better to just use the ashram name.

-October and March weather is absolutely lovely during the day and a bit cold at night and in the early mornings.
+March weather is absolutely lovely during the day and a bit cold at night and in the early mornings.
+By April it starts getting hot, and that’s why we’re heading higher up into the mountains for Module 2!
 Please pack warm socks, room slippers, sweater, a lightweight down or fleece jacket, hat, and a few other cozy, fuzzy things to keep you warm at night.
 (You can buy beautiful cashmere and wool shawls in Rishikesh.
 Nice cold-weather gear is cheap and not great quality – bring it from home.)
-In April, it will start getting hot by the end of our training, and you’ll want to take afternoon dips in Ganga!
+By April, it will start getting hot during the day, and you’ll want to take refreshing afternoon dips in Ganga!

 Flights from Overseas